2024-25 Academic Catalog

 FO 3103 Computer Application in Forest Resources: 3 hours.

-(Prerequisite: Three hours of courses in College of Forest Resources or consent of instructor).
 Two hours lecture.
 Two hours laboratory.
 Application of computer concepts in forest resources with emphasis in forestry.
-Practice and demonstration of general and professional software packages used in upper level courses and professional settings
+Practice and demonstration of general and professional software packages used in upper-level courses and professional settings

 FO 3113 Forest Recreation Management: 3 hours.